 The overall objective of HUMANE was to improve public and private services, by uncovering and describing how new configurations of human-machine networks change patterns of interaction, behaviour, trust and sociability, and how public and private services need to fit the specific networks involved.

-HUMANE will develop a typology and method for human-machine networks, considering relationships between networked humans and machines such as trust, motivation, reputation, responsibility, privacy and trust.
-The HUMANE typology and method will help system designers, practicing human-centred design, design new and successful systems by allowing them to explore the behavioural impacts system configurations are likely to have on its users.
+HUMANE developed a typology and method for human-machine networks, considering relationships between networked humans and machines such as motivation, reputation, responsibility, privacy and trust.
+The HUMANE typology and method help system designers, practicing human-centred design, design new and successful systems by allowing them to explore the behavioural impacts system configurations are likely to have on its users.

-IT Innovation has an integral role in this project, providing key expertise on trust, trustworthiness and reliance, building on our experience in projects like OPTET, REVEAL and OPERANDO.
+IT Innovation had an integral role in this project, providing key expertise on trust, trustworthiness and reliance, building on our experience in projects like OPTET, REVEAL and OPERANDO.
 This is an essential aspect of the typology development for modelling and understanding the interactions between human and machine actors.
-We are also applying our expertise on network analysis, social dynamics and psychology concerning human interactions in machine scenarios, drawing on projects such as ROBUST, SERSCIS, SESERV and TRIFoRM.
+We also applied our expertise on network analysis, social dynamics and psychology concerning human interactions in machine scenarios, drawing on projects such as ROBUST, SERSCIS, SESERV and TRIFoRM.

-The HUMANE project is funded by the EC H2020 framework programme.
+The HUMANE project was a 26 month project funded by the EC H2020 framework programme.